rdlauer/articles/blues/triangulation/triangulation.md

 ![cell tower triangulation example](cell-triangulation.png)

-The Notecard provides built-in capabilities of utilizing triangulation in a couple of different ways, depending on your solutions' needs, in the form of cell tower triangulation, Wi-Fi triangulation, or both!
+The Notecard provides built-in capabilities of utilizing triangulation in a couple of different ways, in the form of cell tower triangulation, Wi-Fi triangulation, or both!

 ## Cell Tower Triangulation